gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Get sales channel inventory enabled stores.
-Inventory enabled store has information about uid, name, display name, store type, store code and company id.
+Fetch info of all the companies (e.g. uid, name, display name, store type, store code and company id) whose inventory is fetched into the current sales channel application

 *Success Response:*